riffcc/alpha-director/README.md

  while retaining the ability to switch to a new keypair in the process.
 As all key pairs must have tokens generated by the minting baton in order to be considered valid, any key pair with tokens must have been created by Riff.CC.

+ It follows that any metadata and any IPFS hashes described the "pseudo-API" were verifiably certified by our keys, providing a level of end-to-end assurance that they are legitimate.

  A compromised key pair could allow an attacker to publish content and force Riff.CC users to see it.
  However, it's possible to permanently invalidate a compromised key pair - we simply issue a new key pair, then update the Origin Root pointer to include the new Wallet B address instead of the old one.